mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 # Introduction

-MaxScale is a complex application and as such is bound to have bugs and support issues that occur from time to time.
-There are a number of things we need to consider for the development stages and long term supportability of MaxScale
+MariaDB MaxScale is a complex application and as such is bound to have bugs and support issues that occur from time to time.
+There are a number of things we need to consider for the development stages and long term supportability of MariaDB MaxScale

-* Flexible logging of MaxScale activity
+* Flexible logging of MariaDB MaxScale activity

-* Support for connecting a debugger to MaxScale
+* Support for connecting a debugger to MariaDB MaxScale

-* A diagnostic interface to MaxScale
+* A diagnostic interface to MariaDB MaxScale

-The topic of logging has already been discussed in another document in this series of documents about MaxScale and will not be covered further here.
+The topic of logging has already been discussed in another document in this series of documents about MariaDB MaxScale and will not be covered further here.

 # Debugger Support

-Beyond the language support for debugging using tools such as gdb, MaxScale will also offer convenience functions for the debugger to call and a command line argument that is useful to run MaxScale under the debugger.
+Beyond the language support for debugging using tools such as gdb, MariaDB MaxScale will also offer convenience functions for the debugger to call and a command line argument that is useful to run MariaDB MaxScale under the debugger.

 ## Command Line Option

-Normally when MaxScale starts it will place itself in the background and setup the signal masks so that it is immune to the normal set of signals that will cause the process to exit, SIGINT and SIGQUIT.
-This behavior is normally what is required, however if you wish to run MaxScale under the control of a debugger it is useful to suppress this behavior.
+Normally when MariaDB MaxScale starts it will place itself in the background and setup the signal masks so that it is immune to the normal set of signals that will cause the process to exit, SIGINT and SIGQUIT.
+This behavior is normally what is required, however if you wish to run MariaDB MaxScale under the control of a debugger it is useful to suppress this behavior.
 A command line option, -d is provided to turn off this behavior.

 % gdb maxscale